ThePwnish3r/ThePwnish3r.github.io/_posts/2021-07-15-Fuzz-Week-Day2-:-Building-Rust-Fuzzer.md

 }
 ```

-Now, let's try to run it.
+Let's try to run it.
  <img src="/assets/images/Screenshot from 2021-06-06 14-33-04.png" alt="first atpcc">

 Nice, it worked fine.